Target level of study

 36h

-For the first "acoustics" block, after establishing the equation for the propagation of mechanical vibrations in an infinite medium, plane-wave solutions will be presented.
-Emphasis will then be placed on the notion of scalar potential.
-Spherical wave solutions will be presented.
-A large part will be devoted to the notion of acoustic impedance.
-Energy aspects will also be discussed.
-Various applications (particularly ultrasonic) will be covered.
+For the first "acoustics" section, after establishing the equation for the propagation of mechanical vibrations in an infinite medium, plane wave solutions will be presented.
+The focus will then shift to the concept of scalar potential.
+Spherical wave solutions will be discussed.
+A large part will be devoted to the concept of acoustic impedance.
+Energy aspects will also be addressed.
+Various applications (particularly ultrasonic) will be discussed.

-The second "thermal" block of the course studies heat transport properties in solids and fluids under stationary (time-independent) conditions.
-We first define diffusive and convective heat transfer regimes, and introduce the Fourier equation linking heat flow to temperature variation via thermal conductivity or the conducto-convective coefficient.
-We then establish the heat propagation equation, which we apply to the simple cases of walls and pipes.
-We then review the main laws describing heat transfer by radiation (Planck's law, Stefan-Boltzmann's law) and study the case of radiative flux between two bodies under total influence.
-All this knowledge will be used to carry out heat balances for homogeneous or composite walls, building models, bars and fins.
-We'll also look at heat exchangers.
+The second "thermal" block of the EU consists of studying the heat transport properties in solids and fluids in steady state (independent of time).
+We first define the diffusive and convective heat transfer regimes and introduce Fourier's equation, which links heat flow to temperature variation via thermal conductivity or the conductive-convective coefficient.
+We then establish the heat propagation equation, which we apply to simple cases involving walls and pipes.
+We then review the main laws describing heat transfer by radiation (Planck's law, Stefan-Boltzmann law) and study the case of radiative flux between two bodies under total influence.
+All of this knowledge will be used to perform the heat balance of homogeneous or composite walls, building models, bars, and fins.
+We will also discuss the case of heat exchangers.

 Programming for Physics